ErosPingani1/lib-ng-opendraw/ng-opendraw/projects/ng-opendraw/README.md

 Opendraw is an angular component that manipulates the canvas for drawing content across all devices.
 It supports touch/pen/mouse devices.
 It uses pointerEvent to detect the device.

-This version was updated to be used with Angular 16+.
+This version was updated to be compatible with Angular 16+.

 # Demo

 Try it out here: [DEMO](https://rloris.github.io/lib-ng-opendraw/) (original repo) or clone this [repo](https://github.com/ErosPingani1/lib-ng-opendraw) and run `ng serve` for a full demo of opendraw.

-Angular version 16.2.16.
+# Versions

+- 1.0.1: Angular 16.2.16

+- 2.0.0: Angular 17.3.12

 # Features